m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     These 16 bytes are repeated up to the end of the block.

-    _Note: the size of the key is no much of a problem for a Murmur hash, however, for a key which is user defined strings or random binary, it will certainly have unwanted side effects if too short._
+    _Note: the size of the key is not much of a problem for a Murmur hash, however, for a key which is user defined strings or random binary, it will certainly have unwanted side effects if too short._